Heat dissipation in marginally stable linear time-delayed Langevin systems: Discussion

-Extending this work to nonlinear time-delayed systems presents significant challenges but offers the potential for rich insights.
-A promising direction involves investigating stochastic resonance phenomena within these systems.
-It is plausible that a nontrivial resonance also manifests in their heat dissipation profiles.
-Furthermore, the inherent nonlinearity may suppress amplitude diffusion of Hopf bifurcations, potentially leading to sustained finite-amplitude oscillations in time-delayed stochastic systems.
-Analyzing the thermodynamic properties of such oscillations constitutes another compelling avenue for research.
-Finally, the thermodynamic implications of collective behavior in time-delayed interacting stochastic systems represent a crucial open question.
+One may face both significant challenges and fruitful insights when diving into the thermodynamics of the nonlinear time-delayed regime.
+A promising direction is to investigate stochastic resonance phenomena on nonlinear time-delayed systems.
+It is natural to expect that a nontrivial resonance may manifest in their heat dissipation profiles.
+Furthermore, nonlinearity may suppress the amplitude diffusion of Hopf bifurcations, leading to sustained finite-amplitude oscillations of time-delayed stochastic systems.
+Analyzing the thermodynamic properties of such oscillations would be another path for future research.
+The thermodynamic properties of collective behavior (e.g., synchronization or pattern formation) in many-body stochastic systems with time-delayed interaction remain an open area of research.
+Finally, a systematic comparison between the thermodynamics of time-delayed systems and other types of non-Markovian systems including active Brownian motion~\cite{marconi2017heat} and fractional Brownian motion~\cite{khadem2022stochastic} is also an interesting direction for future study.